Free Montana State Records Search (Public Information Access)

 Source: Missoula Police Department14

-Other resources to locate criminal records are made available through different agencies throughout the state.
-The Sexual or Violent Offender Registry, arrest records, court records, etc., can all provide pertinent information on individuals.
+The Sexual or Violent Offender Registry, arrest records, court records, etc., can also provide pertinent information on individuals.
 Each of these avenues will be expanded below.

 Where Can I Find Mugshots & Arrests in Montana?

-Montana has 56 counties and roughly 129 cities or towns.
 Many of these municipalities have city or county jails.
 When an offender is arrested in one of these cities or towns, a mugshot is taken upon booking.
 Not all cities and counties provide mugshots with their arrest records, but some do.

 Source: Flathead County Sheriff’s Office15

-Montana Juvenile Records – Are They Public Information?
+Montana Juvenile Records: Are They Public Information?

-According to the Montana Code, juvenile public records are available to the public (with exception) until the subject’s 18th birthday, in which case, the records will be sealed.
+According to the Montana Code, juvenile records are available to the public (with exception) until the subject’s 18th birthday, in which case, the records will be sealed.

 Juvenile public records in Montana include law enforcement and juvenile court records.